ironbar/arc25/docs/modeling/Iteration_22_ttt_BARC.md

   - [ ] Learning rate/batch size
 - [x] Check training data: the order should be random
 - [x] Evaluation is not deterministic.
 Investigate the source of variability.
+- [ ] Select a small number of samples per training
+  - [ ] Can I unify the evaluation script
+  - [ ] How to select the samples?
+- [ ] Error when trying to evaluate a lot of predictions